georgeflug/insomnia-plugin-save-variables/README.md

 ![Image 4](/images/image-4.png)

-6. Notice the Live Preview shows base64 encoded text.
+6. The Live Preview shows base64 encoded text.
 This is an internal plugin detail that can be ignored.
 The header itself does not get sent with the request.
 The plugin strips it off of the request before it is sent.

 7. Click "Send" a few times.
 Notice that the savedColor value changes each time.
 The